 Short selling involves selling securities which may or may not be owned and borrowing the same securities for delivery to the purchaser, with an obligation to replace the borrowed securities at a later date.
 Short selling allows the investor to profit from declines in market prices to the extent such declines exceed the transaction costs and the costs of borrowing the securities.
 Due to the inability to borrow the stock of certain companies engaged in technology-related businesses, it may not be possible to short the stock of such companies from time to time.
 A short sale creates the risk of an unlimited loss, in that the price of the underlying security could theoretically increase without limit, thus increasing the cost of buying those securities to cover the short position.
 This risk is enhanced if the security being sold short is highly volatile and there is a significant outstanding short interest or high trading volume, which can result in the holder of a short position being forced to purchase the securities necessary to cover the short position.
 These conditions exist in the stocks of many companies engaged in technology-related businesses.
-The securities necessary to cover a short position can itselfcause the price of the securities to rise further, sometimes by a significant amount, thereby exacerbating the loss.
+The securities necessary to cover a short position may be unavailable for purchase except at much higher prices.
+Purchasing securities to close out the short position can itselfcause the price of the securities to rise further, sometimes by a significant amount, thereby exacerbating the loss.
 Accordingly, a short position could result in a loss by the Partnership of all or a substantial portion of its assets.